 Not only does your air conditioner keep you comfortable, it’s also crucial for your health through the dog days of summer.
 For that reason, when the cold air stops blowing or the system won’t come on at all, you’re not able to call around for several days.

-When your air conditioning breaks down in the middle of the summer, you might not have time to shop around for competing quotes or research how much you may have to pay.
-Not having an idea how much repairs can cost when the air conditioner service technician knocks on your door can be unnerving, so we’re here to show you a few price ranges on some standard services so you won’t be surprised when D & K Heating Service Experts shows up to get you cool and comfortable again.
+When your air conditioning breaks down in the middle of the summer, you might not have time to shop around for different quotes or research how much you may have to pay.
+Not having an idea how much repairs can cost when the air conditioner service technician knocks on your door can be unnerving, so we’re here to show you a few price ranges on some standard services so you won’t be surprised when D & K Heating Service Experts arrives to get you cool and comfortable again.

 - Refrigerant Leak Detection & Repair: $150 - $500